• Recipes Index

 2. While waiting for water to boil and pasta to cook, add olive oil and butter to a large sauté pan.
 (You want the pan to be large enough that you will be able to add the pasta once it finishes cooking.)

-5. Add grated Parmesan and squeeze of lemon, if desired.
+5. Add grated Parmesan and a squeeze of lemon, if desired.
 Toss again.
 At this point, taste it and decide if you need to add more salt.
-You can also drizzle with a little more olive oil, if desired.
+You can also drizzle with a little more olive oil if desired.

 6. Salt to taste if needed and serve immediately.
 I like to reserve a spoonful of the sautéed garlic to put in the center of the serving dish with a little more Parmesan cheese...as pictured.